bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 **Deadline for mentoring program opt-in**: 2023-05-18 23:59:59 CET
 {{< raw-html >}}

 </div>
 {{< /raw-html >}}

 ### Selection process

-Once all submissions are in, each submission gets reviewed by a subset (~25%) of the Program Committee and rated according to criteria like technical depth, novelty, potential for creating interesting discussion, etc. After all ratings are in, the organizers and PC members meet and pick the talks that made it to the top in most situations.
+After submission deadline is over, each submission gets reviewed by a subset of the Program Committee and rated according to criteria like technical depth, novelty, potential for creating interesting discussion, etc. When all ratings are in, the organizers and Program Committee members meet and pick the talks that made it to the top in most areas.

 Tips for good submissions:

-- Make sure to respect the format (20 minutes talk, adapted to the breakout session model)
+- Make sure to respect the format (20 minutes talk, adapted to the breakout session model);
-- Please **no sales pitches** or single product reviews.
+- Please **no sales pitches** or single product reviews;
-- **No demos** or videos in your talk (it’s OK to keep them for the Q&A/Discussion session)
+- **No demos** or videos in your talk (it’s OK to keep them for the Q&A/Discussion session);
 - Make sure to put sufficient care, attention, and time into your submission.
-If it’s botched or unclear and we’re not able to properly evaluate it, we won’t accept it
+If it’s botched or unclear and we’re not able to properly evaluate it, we won’t accept it.

 <!-- TODO: COMMUNICATION TO SPEAKERS DATE -->

 ## Timeline, deadlines and links

-Deadline for opting-into the mentoring program: 2023-05-18 23:59:59 CET
+Deadline for opting-in to the mentoring program: 2023-05-18 23:59:59 CET

 Deadline for submissions: 2023-06-01 23:59:59 CET